fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

        - The ability to import list content from CSV and JSON files has been added for all configuration items that have lists of items.
 This impacts the fledge-south-s2opcua.
-       - A confirmation dialog has been added to the disable flow for services to prevent accidental disabling of the services.
-       - The appearance of the add filter user interface in the flow based editor has been improved.
+       - Flow Editor: The default UI for new installations now uses the flow-based editor instead of the tabular pipeline view, with an option to switch via Settings.
+Added a confirmation dialog to prevent accidental service disabling.
+Improved the appearance of the add filter interface.
+Additionally, plugin configuration performance within the flow editor has been optimized.
        - The look and feel of the south and north menu items has been improved with more intuitive icons.
-       - The default user interface for new installations has been changed to be the flow based editor rather than the tabular view of data pipelines.
-The user can still chooses either view via the Settings menu option.
        - The configuration tab has been improved to include navigation buttons to easily move between tabs.
        - Added support for an optional schema property in JSON configuration.
 This schema defines the expected structure of the JSON object, enabling validation of its values.
 Additionally, it allows the user interface to retrieve the schema for rendering an improved form for JSON input.
 The schema will be stored in the configuration category similarly to how default values are managed for JSON configuration items.
        - The layout of the south service in the tabular view has been improved.
-       - Performance improvements have been made to the plugin configuration user interface within the flow editor.

     - Bug Fix: